ibm-cloud-docs/vpc/backup_service_vpc_monitoring.md

 When you make a `GET /backup_policies/` request, the API returns a `lifecycle_state` value as part of the information about the backup policy.
 {: api}

-Table 1 shows the lifecycle statuses that the backup policy can have.
+The following table shows the lifecycle statuses that the backup policy can have.

 | Status    | Description |
 |-----------|-------------|